Last Updated on March 21, 2021 by Julia Wilson

 If your cat stops eating, vomits, has diarrhea or becomes lethargic contact your veterinarian immediately.

-A cat with pica or wool sucking should be evaluated by veterinarian for a thorough physical examination to rule out a medical problem.
+A cat with pica or wool sucking should be evaluated by a veterinarian for a thorough physical examination to rule out a medical problem.

 Baseline tests which include biochemical profile, complete blood count and urinalysis can help to evaluate the overall health of the cat.